 39.6.1.6 Maximum Start-Up Cost and Minimum Load Cost Registered Cost Values

 The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of non-Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 cannot exceed the Minimum Load Cost Hard Cap and will be limited to one hundred fifty percent (150%) of the Projected Proxy Cost.
 The maximum Start-Up Cost and Minimum Load Cost values registered in the Master File by Scheduling Coordinators for capacity of Multi-Stage Generating Resources that are eligible and elect to use the Registered Cost methodology in accordance with Section 30.4 will be limited to one hundred fifty percent (150%) of the Projected Proxy Cost for each MSG Configuration of the resources.
-The Projected Proxy Cost for natural gas-fired resources will include a gas price component, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
-The Projected Proxy Cost for non-natural gas-fired resources will be based on costs provided to the CAISO pursuant to Section 30.4.5.2, a major maintenance expense component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
+The Projected Proxy Cost for natural gas-fired resources will include a gas price component, a Variable Start-Up Operations and Maintenance Adder component and a Variable Minimum Load Operations and Maintenance Adder component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.
+The Projected Proxy Cost for non-natural gas-fired resources will be based on costs provided to the CAISO pursuant to Section 30.4.5.2, a Variable Start-Up Operations and Maintenance Adder component and a Variable Minimum Load Operations and Maintenance Adder component, if available, a volumetric Grid Management Charge component, and, if eligible, a projected Greenhouse Gas Allowance Price component calculated as set forth in this Section 39.6.1.6.

 * * * * *

-39.6.1.6.3 Major Maintenance Expense Component
+39.6.1.6.3 Variable Operations and Maintenance Adder Components

-The major maintenance expense component is determined based on the process set forth in Section 30.4.5.4.
+The Variable Start-Up Operations and Maintenance Adder component and the Variable Minimum Load Operations and Maintenance Adder component are determined based on the process set forth in Section 30.4.5.4.

 * * * * *